pavulonx/conky/README.md

        $ git clone https://github.com/dudektria/conky.git $HOME/.conky
        $ ln -s $HOME/.conky/conkyrc-2-transparent $HOME/.conkyrc
-3. Open the file ".conkyrc" with a text editor, search for "455861" and replace it with the WOEID of your own location.
+3. Open the file `$HOME/.conkyrc` with a text editor, search for `455861` and replace it with the WOEID of your own location.
 To find your WOEID, browse or search for your city from the [Yahoo Weather home page](https://weather.yahoo.com/).
 The WOEID is in the URL for the forecast page for that city.
-4. Add "conky" to your Startup Applications ([instructions for Ubuntu here](http://www.omgubuntu.co.uk/2013/05/google-now-themed-conky-for-ubuntu-desktop)).
+4. Add `conky` to your Startup Applications ([instructions for Ubuntu here](http://www.omgubuntu.co.uk/2013/05/google-now-themed-conky-for-ubuntu-desktop)).
 5. Enjoy!

 ## Credits